lCarvas/notes/docs/classes/remoteSensing/exploratory-analysis.md

 ## Image Visualization

 One band visualization - grey tones\
-Three band visualization - colour compostives
+Three band visualization - color composites

-### Why colour composites
+### Why color composites

-Human vision is more sensitive to colours than to grey tones\
+Human vision is more sensitive to colors than to grey tones\
-It allows the simultaneous visualisation of three colours
+It allows the simultaneous visualization of three colors

 ## Digital Number